 - Whenever a bishop or priest blesses the congregation with his hand and says, “Peace be to all.”
 Here, we merely give a slight bow and receive the blessing.

 In summary, the Orthodox cross themselves the way Christians have for millennia.
 Additionally, we have guidelines for when we should and should not cross ourselves during worship.
-However, we do not force them upon anyone who decides to come and worship with us.
-If you are not Orthodox and do visit a local parish, please do not feel as if you must make the sign of the cross.
+However, we don’t force them on anyone who decides to come and worship with us.
+If you aren’t Orthodox and do visit a local parish, please don’t feel as if you must make the sign of the cross.
 We make the sign out of love for God, as a way of expressing with our bodies our faith in Him.
 You need not make the sign until you, too, feel such conviction.

 *Notice we mentioned Communion in both lists?
 Here’s why!
 If you cross yourself too close to the chalice, you might hit the chalice with your hand, or cause some of the Body and Blood of Christ to spill.
 However, it is okay for you to cross yourself before approaching the chalice and after backing away to receive blessed bread.

 Read More: Church Etiquette: The Ultimate Guide >>